 The monument to the 115th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg on De Trobriand Avenue.
 (DeTrobriand Avenue – The Wheatfield tour map)

 About the monument to the 115th Pennsylvania Infantry

 The granite monument stands just over twelve and a half feet tall.
-A carved American Eagle sits on its domed cap, which has the diamond symbol of the Third Corps on each side.
+A carved American Eagle sits on its domed cap, which has the diamond symbol of the Third Corps on each face of the cap.
 A bronze tablet with the Coat of Arms of the State of Pennsylvania is on the front.
 The monument was dedicated on September 12, 1889 by the State of Pennylvania.

 The 115th Pennsylvania at Gettysburg

 The 115th Pennsylvania Infantry was commanded at the Battle of Gettysburg by Major John P. Dunne.
-It brought 182 men to the field in nine companies, as company H was never formed.
+It brought 182 men to the field in nine companies – Company H was never formed.

 From the front of the monument:

 detached from the

 Brigade engaged the